Ruturajn/Sypherize/README.md

 directory contains some sample programs that demonstrate all the features that the language currently supports.
 See [`Usage`](https://github.com/Ruturajn/Sypherize/tree/main#usage) for more details.

+> **Note**
+>
+> This project is currently under development, and a few fundamental features are supported as of now.
+As the
+> As the project matures, there will be better documentation detailing the language and all the related
+> intricacies.

 ## Overwiew

 This project is my take on writing a compiler by following [`Lens_r's`](https://www.youtube.com/playlist?list=PLysa8wRFCssxGKj_RxBWr3rwmjEYlJIpa)